HydraMeshnet/developer-portal/sdk/tutorial_ssi_contract.md

 // YOU HAVE TO SAVE THE PASSPHRASE SECURELY! final phrase = Bip39('en').generatePhrase();

-// Creates a new vault based on the BIP39 passphrase, password and unlock password final vault = Vault.create( phrase,
+// Creates a personal vault based on the BIP39 passphrase, password and unlock password final vault = Vault.create( phrase,
   '8qjaX^UNAafDL@!#', // The 25th word of the passphrase